StaffanHynge/E-commerce-store-v1/Read Me/marketing.md

 | Local Band |
 | Sports Event |

+### Robots.txt and Sitemap
+Sitemap and robots.txt files have been added to the site's root to help with SEO.

+### Content
+On my Homepage I have three different photos that are shown to highlight different events I have on my site.
+Under the images are some sentences that highlights and promotes the joy and quality you can have on those events.
+Here is an example:
+Fun for the whole family!
+Our family events section offers a variety of activities and events that parents and kids can enjoy together.
+From outdoor adventures to indoor play areas, you'll find something for every age and interest.

+### Surface
+The layout of my page is simple and clean.
+The homepage gives the information for the site and are displayed with images.
+To promote the events and content I also have a gallery page which gives the user information about our events.

-### Business Model
+## Business Model
 My business model is B2C(business to customer)

-### Marketing
+## Marketing
-I created three different avatars so I could learn to know some of my target auddiences and approach them in a good way
+I created three different avatars so I could learn to know some of my target audiences and approach them in a good way

 #### Avatar 1 Young Professional/Student